1951 Artisan Raving Beauty doll, 20" tall, unmarked

 Little Max doll, 16"

-Walking doll, 16" tall, magic knee action doll, white
+a Pollyanna look a like, walking doll, 16" tall, magic knee action doll, white

 or black versions, Pollyanna look a

-like, only on a smaller scale, has bendable legs, hard plastic
+like doll, only on a smaller scale, has bendable legs, hard plastic

 body with vinyl head platinum rooted hair and blue sleep